rubesMN/jsonapi-serializer/README.md

 This gem provides the next features alongside deserialization:
 - Collection meta
 - Error handling
-- Includes and sparse fields
+- Sparse fields and sub-field identification to allow filtering uniformly
 - Filtering and sorting
 - Pagination